 How Do People Analytics Tools Work?

-The best tools should provide you with an HR dashboard that is both insightful and predictive.
+The best tools provide you with an HR dashboard that is both insightful and predictive.
 Whilst the insights provided by descriptive analytics unlock the current business landscape, predictive platforms help you to predict future trends.

 Tools with prescriptive analytics capabilities go a step further, using the insights of both descriptive and predictive analytics to recommend options or courses of action.